Doll Face

-Doll Face is a 1945 American film released by 20th Century Fox and directed by Lewis Seiler starring Vivian Blaine as "Doll Face" Carroll.
+Doll Face is a 1945 American musical film released by 20th Century Fox and directed by Lewis Seiler starring Vivian Blaine as "Doll Face" Carroll.
 It also stars actor Dennis O'Keefe and singers Carmen Miranda and Perry Como.
 The film is based on the 1943 play The Naked Genius written by Gypsy Rose Lee.
 In the opening credits, she is billed under her birth name, Louise Hovick.
 The film is also known as Come Back to Me in the United Kingdom.

 Plot

 "Doll Face" Carroll is an entertainer looking to expand her repertoire.
 After a failed audition, where she is recognized as a burlesque performer from the Gaiety Theatre, her manager and fiancé Mike Hannegan suggests she write an autobiography to project a more literate image and he hires Frederick Manly Gerard as a ghostwriter.
 Doll Face agrees on the condition she is allowed to dedicate the book to Mike with "For the love of Mike".

 Another performer in the burlesque show, Chita Chula, remarks that if the book is a success and Doll Face leaves the show it will probably have to close.
 Mike then decides to produce a Broadway show of his own with the financial aid of the performers themselves.
 Frederick offers to put up any money missing.
 Chita Chula is skeptical she can pull it off, but Mike assures her she'll "probably wind up being another Carmen Miranda!", something Chita Chula perceives as an insult.

 Mike leaks word on the book to the press, and riding the publicity, argues the show got all the press it needs and that the book, although all but finished, need not be published.
 Doll Face, however, decides to go through with it and goes to Jamaica in Queens, NY with Frederick for some final touch-ups.
 Boat engine trouble on Long Island Sound leaves them marooned on an island and, when Mike finds them, he misreads the situation and breaks up with her.
 Without "Doll Face" as headliner, the Gaiety Theatre struggles and Mike is forced to finally shut it down.

 Doll Face releases her book The Genius DeMilo and when Mike sees she dedicated the book to Frederick instead of him, he regrets leaving her.
 After Doll Face refuses to talk to Mike, he sends a lawyer to stop her show in the middle of opening night, since she is under contract not to appear in any show not produced by him.
 She agrees to see him and he asks her forgiveness.
 After they reunite, she tricks the producer of her show to give Mike a 25% share and co-producer credit so the show can continue.